manavortex/FurnitureCatalogue/data/Readme.md

 ## I added items to an existing table, but they're not showing up
 1: Search for one of the preexisitng items in the table.
 Does it show up?
 Yes: Make sure that you got the nesting right.
 Everything needs to be on the right level.
 If you put entries into other entries, they'll be ignored.
 No: You're missing a comma.

+## Unexpected symbol near <somewhere>
+If it's not a missing comma, it is probably improper nesting or an unterminated string.
+Use Notepad++ **code folding** to find the culprit, and look *above* the line where the error occurred.
+In the left margin of the text editor, you will see little `-` icons that collapse a region.
+Any
 ## Everything is broken!!!
 (Unspecified)
 Check if `/script d(FurC)` shows an output.
 If it doesn't, then you (or I via remote debugging) managed to break something in the toplevel folder.
 Use your git client to discard (or stash) any changes in the toplevel folder.